mattcurrie/mealybug-tearoom-tests/the-comprehensive-game-boy-ppu-documentation.md

 - On all CGB revisions, setting `TILE_SEL` on the same T-cycle as a bitplane data read will cause it to use either:
   - bitplane 1 data from the most recently drawn sprite as bitplane data, if any, or
   - bitplane 1 data from the most recently drawn tile as when `TILE_SEL` was last reset, if any, or
-  - bitplane 0 or 1 data from the read in progress during pixel 159 on the previous row when the tile fetcher is interrupted.
+  - bitplane 0 or 1 data from the read in progress during pixel 159/160 (?) on the previous row when the tile fetcher is interrupted.
 The timing of which bitplane is selected differs between CGB revisions.
-- On all CGB revisions, excluding CPU CGB D, resetting `TILE_SEL` on the same T-cycle as a bitplane data read will cause the tile index to be instead used as the data for that bitplane.
+- On all CGB revisions, excluding CPU CGB D, resetting `TILE_SEL` on the same T-cycle as a bitplane data read will cause the **tile index** to be instead used as the data for that bitplane.
 - On CPU CGB D, resetting `TILE_SEL` on the same T-cycle as the bitplane 1 data read will cause the PPU to instead read the bitplane data from the address for bitplane 0.

+#### WIN_EN (bit 5)

+If WIN_EN is set then the window will be displayed when the WX and WY conditions are satisifed.

+Obscure behavior:

+- WIN_EN can be disabled during mode 3.
+The disabling will take effect at the end of the current window tile being drawn.
+When the current window tile has finished being drawn, the PPU will start drawing background tiles again.
+- When the background resumes drawing it is on a tile boundary.
+The low 3 bits of SCX have no effect.
+- Setting WIN_EN again during mode 3 on the same scanline will have no effect unless WX has been updated to set the window to activate on a pixel that hasn't been drawn yet.
+- If WX has been updated correctly and WIN_EN is set again then the PPU stops drawing the background, and will activate the window again, but it will start drawing the **next row** of the window, on the same scanline.

 ### SCY `$FF42`